tutikka/UntappdML/README.md

 # UntappdML

-A project using your personal beer history from Untappd, applying a machine learning model to predict if you like a new beer or not, and serving the trained model via a simple API and UI
+UntappdML is a project to export and use your personal beer history from <a href="https://untappd.com">Untappd</a> and try to apply a machine learning model to predict if you will like a new beer or not.

 ## Requirements